quicwg/base-drafts/draft-ietf-quic-recovery.md

 expired, an endpoint uses the following rules to mark packets as lost when an acknowledgement is received that newly acknowledges packets.

-If an acknowledgement is received that newly acknowledges packets sent prior to the first of one or more consecutive PTO expirations, the PTOs are considered spurious.
-Loss detection proceeds as dictated by packet and time threshold mechanisms, see {{ack-loss-detection}}.
+When an acknowledgement is received that newly acknowledges packets, loss detection proceeds as dictated by packet and time threshold mechanisms, see

-If an ACK frame is received that newly acknowledges only those packets that were sent after a PTO timer expiration, all unacknowledged packets with lower packet numbers MUST be marked as lost.
+{{ack-loss-detection}}.

 ## Tracking Sent Packets {#tracking-sent-packets}